Blackboard supports five primary browsers for Learn releases. Links to the vendor sites for the browsers are included in this topic.

 Blackboard Learn does not require any other browser plugins.
 To learn more about browser plugins, assistive technology, and other supporting software, see the Browser Support Policy topic in this section.

-- Download link for JRE on Oracle's site.
+- Download the JRE

-- Download link for Adobe Flash Player on Adobe's site.
+- Download Adobe Flash Player

-- More information about the Blackboard applet timestamping authority on GeoTrust's site.
+- More on Blackboard applet timestamping authority

 Analytics for Learn Browser Support